 In order for your chatbot to break down a sentence to get to the meaning of it, we have to consider the essential parts of the sentence.
 One useful way that the wider community of researchers into Artificial Intelligence do this is to distinguish between Entities and Intents.

 An Entity in a sentence is an object in the real world that can be named.
-Our NLP models are excellent at identifying Entities and can do so with near human accuracy.
-Through our NLP engine, the bot identifies words from a user’s utterance to ensure all available fields match the task at hand, or collects additional field data if needed.
+Our NLP models are excellent at identifying Entities and can do so with near-human accuracy.
+Through our NLP engine, the bot identifies words from a user’s utterance to ensure all available fields match the task at hand or collects additional field data if needed.
 The goal of entity extraction is to fill any holes needed to complete a task, while ignoring unneeded details.
 It’s a subtractive process where the chatbot gets just the necessary info: whether provided all at once by the user or through a guided conversation with the chatbot.

 Intent in a sentence is the purpose or goal of the statement.
 In a sentence of the type, ‘I would like to book two tickets for the new Spielberg film’ it is easy to identify the Intent, namely “to make a booking”.
-Many sentences, however, do not have a clear Intent.
-So it is more challenging for a chatbot to recognise Intent but again, our NLP models are very effective at it.
+Many sentences, however, do not have clear Intent.
+So it is more challenging for a chatbot to recognize Intent but again, our NLP models are very effective at it.
 The goal of intent recognition isn’t just to match an utterance with a task, it’s to match an utterance with its correctly intended task.
 We do this by matching verbs and nouns with as many obvious and non-obvious synonyms as possible.

 To make NLP work for particular goals, users will need to define all the types of Entities and Intents that the user wants the bot to recognise.
 In other words, users will create several NLP models, one for every Entity or Intent you need your chatbot to be able to identify.
 Users can build as many NLP models on our platform as they need.
 So, for example, you might build an NLP Intent model so that the bot can listen out for whether the user wishes to make a purchase.
 And an Entity model which recognises locations and another that recognises ages.
 Your chatbots can then utilise all three to offer the user a purchase from a selection that takes into account the age and location of the customer.

 On our platform, users don’t need to build a new NLP model for each new bot that they create.
-All of chatbots created will have the option of accessing all of the NLP models that a user has trained.
+All of the chatbots created will have the option of accessing all of the NLP models that a user has trained.

 To develop an NLP model over time, so that it becomes more and more accurate at solving the task users want to address, users will want the chatbot to learn, especially from its mistakes.
 Machine Learning is a hot topic in the search for true Artificial Intelligence.
 Our models embody Machine Learning in the sense that on the basis of having provided example sentences and their outcomes, the model will make decisions about new sentences it encounters.